Humanities

 Open to: 12

 This course is integrated with Senior Seminar: Issues in Jewish Thought.
-In both courses, students will explore common philosophical and theological themes such as the human condition, tradition vs. modernity, the problem of evil, existentialism, and the importance of memory.
-Course material has been synchronized to offer powerful moments of connection and integration.
-There will be assessments (both written and performance-based) integrated with Jewish Thought throughout the year.
+In both courses, students will explore common philosophical and ethical themes such as tradition vs. modernity, the problem of evil, and the importance of memory.

 Subject Area: English